|Nutrition Facts (per serving)|

 You can make these delicious slow cooker mashed potatoes ahead of time, refrigerate it for up to two days, then reheat it and keep it hot in the slow cooker.
 These potatoes have a great consistency—creamy and smooth—and the perfect flavor, too

-Potatoes made this way are perfect when you are entertaining, especially for large meals like on Thanksgiving and the holidays.
+Potatoes made this way are perfect when you are entertaining, especially for large meals like on holidays and special occasions.
 Having one course done and waiting for you is an excellent way to make hosting, cooking, and feeding a large group a lot easier.
 These potatoes get the creamy taste from the cream cheese and sour cream.

 If you would like, you could saute a chopped onion and some minced garlic in 1/3 cup butter until tender.
 Once cooked and cooled, add it to the sour cream.
 If you plan to add these fresh bits of onion and garlic, then be sure to omit the onion powder and garlic powder as directed in the recipe.